chrislo27/RhythmHeavenRemixEditor/distribution/README.txt

 It is always up-to-date with online documentation, including instructions on running and using the program.

+QUICK START:
+On Windows 7 or higher: Run (double-click) the run_windows.bat file.
+On Linux: Run the run_linux.sh file.
+Ensure that it is set to be executable (chmod +x run_linux.sh).

 CODE OF CONDUCT:
 By using this software, you agree to follow the project's Code of Conduct, found at https://codeofconduct.rhre.dev .